Marathon: Distance

 The length of an Olympic marathon was not precisely fixed at first.
 Despite this, the marathon races in the first few Olympic Games were about 40 km, roughly the distance from Marathon to Athens by the longer, flatter route.
 The exact length depended on the route established for each venue.
+The Boston Marathon, established by the inaugural US Olympic team manager, was 24.5 miles from 1897 to 1924.

 1908 Olympics

 The International Olympic Committee agreed in 1907 that the distance for the 1908 London Olympic marathon would be about 25 miles or 40 kilometers.
-The organizers decided on a course of 26 miles from the start at Windsor Castle to the royal entrance to the White City Stadium, followed by a lap (586 yards 2 feet; 536 m) of the track, finishing in front of the Royal Box.
+The organizers decided on a course of 26 miles from the start at Windsor Castle to the royal entrance to the White City Stadium, followed by a lap (586 yd 2 ft) of the track, finishing in front of the Royal Box.
 The course was later altered to use a different entrance to the stadium, followed by a partial lap of 385 yards to the same finish.

 The modern 42.195 km standard distance for the marathon was set by the International Amateur Athletic Federation (IAAF) in May 1921 directly from the length used at the 1908 Summer Olympics in London.